Policy last updated

 Career Start mentor teachers

-Mentor teachers benefit from being involved in Career Start with access to dedicated time release and professional learning focussed on evidence-based best practice.
+Mentor teachers benefit from being involved in Career Start with access to dedicated time release and opportunities for professional development with regular support and guidance from Learning Alliance Leaders and access to program resources focussed on evidence-based practice.
 Career Start mentorship is an opportunity to develop leadership capabilities and provides a pathway to middle leadership for experienced teachers.

 Mentor teachers receive a 1 hour weekly reduction in face-to-face teaching duties.
 Mentors supporting more than one Career Start graduate teacher will receive the 1 hour weekly reduction for each graduate they mentor.